Boro23-wq/boro-v5/posts/twofa-speakeasy.md

 - Do not incur any extra costs while setting up.
 - Easy and convenient setup.
 For most implementations, all a user has to do is enable two-factor authentication and scan a QR code or enter their cellphone number so they can view or receive authentication codes respectively

-**_NOTE:_** In this tutorial, we will deal with a backend that implements the time-based one-time password (OTP) made available to us by the Speakeasy library.
+<u>NOTE</u>: In this tutorial, we will deal with a backend that implements the time-based one-time password (OTP) made available to us by the Speakeasy library.
 This tutorial only covers the backend implementation of the two-factor authentication.

 ## Setup